1964 Michigan Wolverines football team: Week 2: Navy

 In the second game of the season, Michigan defeated Navy 21–0.
-Navy came into the game ranked No. 5 in the country.
+Navy, led by quarterback and 1964 Heisman Trophy winner Roger Staubach, came into the game ranked No. 5 in the country.
+Michigan lost to Navy the prior year, 26-13.

 The game was marked by 11 turnovers, six by Navy and five by Michigan.
-Navy quarterbacks threw three interceptions, including two thrown by 1963 Heisman Trophy winner Roger Staubach.
+Navy quarterbacks threw three interceptions, including two by Staubach.
 Staubach completed 16 of 30 passes for 166 yards.
 Staubach was eventually forced from the game, limping after being knocked to the turf by Michigan defensive tackle Bill Yearby.
 The game broke a 20-game streak during which the Midshipmen had not been shut out under Staubach.
 The New York Times wrote that the Wolverines "brought Roger Staubach, the heroic middie quarterback, back into focus as an ordinary mortal."
+It was only the second time in 10 years that Navy had been shut out.
+Michigan coach Bump Elliott credited the defensive effort against Staubach as "the key to the victory."

-Michigan wingback Carl Ward rushed for 74 yards on 18 carries and scored two of Michigan's three touchdowns.
-Fullback Dave Fisher scored Michigan's final touchdown in the third quarter.
+Sophomore halfback Carl Ward rushed for 74 yards on 18 carries and scored two touchdowns, one in the second quarter and another in the third.
+Fullback Dave Fisher added a touchdown early in the fourth quarter.

 Michigan quarterback Bob Timberlake completed 7 of 11 passes for 106 yards but threw two interceptions.
 Michigan linebacker Tom Cecchini had two fumble recoveries and an interception in the game.